 Found exclusively on Pacific slope forests from the Kenai Peninsula in Alaska to the Mendocino coast in California, this is the tree of the Juneau Landscape.
 When one just glances at the forest, this tree dominates the landscape of the recently deglaciated landscape.
 As the new growth of this season expanded and became quite blue, the color difference with the yellowish green of hemlock becomes obvious on nearly every mountain slope in and around town wherever I go.
 There are some very large (>1m dbh) specimens on the Rainforest Trail and along the Herbert Glacier Trail.
+Needles give the good clues for identifying spruce: they radiate in all directions from the stems in abottle brush arrangement; they are stiff with very sharp points that make for a "sticky spruce" experience when handling; the base constricts rapidly to a woody peg that wraps down the twig; and new growth is blue-gray-green in two prominent stripes on the underside.
+While all other spruce have square needles, Sitka and Brewer's are flattened.
+New growth on spruce is stiff and either straight up or straight out at a 90° angle in whorls.
+A new whorl is produced each year making it easy to determine how old younger trees are.
+But be careful, after just a few year, the older branches start to hang down and even look droopy, so stiff and out will only be at the top of older trees.
+While most descriptions call the bark "grayish-brown" or "orange-brown", to my eyes the bark of nearly all ages of Sitka spruce (Picea sitchensis) has a purplish tinge to the gray-brown, or perhaps mauvey-chocolate.
+The bark is nearly always scaly, especially on young trees, but can be seen on old growth as thick, corky scales.
 Much is made here of "spruce tips" and they have quite a following since they are so loaded with vitamin C. I find them rather astringent and, well, "piney" on the tongue, rather imagining tasting a pine based toilet bowl cleaner!
 When used as a flavoring in Haines Brewing Company's Spruce Tip Ale-the tiny brewery's most popular-it is downright wonderful or in Alaska Brewing Company's Winter Ale.
 I'll take my tips this way!

-Pinus Linnæus 1753

-pie-nus

-Latin pinus, pine.

-con-tore-tah Latin contortus, to whirl, twist together.
+Pinus Linnæus 1753 PIE-nus Latin pinus, pine that may derive from the Indo-European base pīt- 'resin for the tree's abundant sap.
+Pines are conifers where the single to five needles are wrapped in a fascicle.
+Those with hard wood and two or three needles per fascicle are the yellow pines (subgenus Pinus); single-needle and some two-needled are the foxtail or pinyon group (subgenus Ducampopinus) and the white pines have five needles (subgenus Strobus), Pinus contorta Douglas ex Louden 1838 var. contorta, beach pine, shore pine, l'él con-tore-tah Latin contortus, to whirl, twist together.